k88hudson/git-flight-rules/README.md

 * [SublimeMerge](https://www.sublimemerge.com/) - Blazing fast, extensible client that provides 3-way merges, powerful search and syntax highlighting, in active development.

 ## Useful link
-* [Sublime Text](https://www.sublimetext.com/) - This minimal editor is good for coding without distractions
+* [Sublime Text](https://www.sublimetext.com/) - This minimal editor is good for coding without distractions and such nonsense it is an alternative to atom but it is not that useful for git and other things too